 I respect my kids.
 I trust my kids.

-They know themselves best – their preferences, tastes, likes, and dislikes.
+Children know themselves best – their preferences, tastes, likes, and dislikes.

 I’m a guide, a coach, a mentor.